2Abendsegler/GClh/docu/faq.md

 		<a href="https://www.swissgeocacheforum.ch/forum/topic/12872-gc-little-helper-ii/">Swiss Geocache Forum</a>
 	</li>
 </ul>
-You can also open a <a href="https://github.com/2Abendsegler/GClh/issues/new/choose">new issue</a> on our development platform at Github.
+You can also open a <a href="https://github.com/2Abendsegler/GClh/issues/new/choose">new issue</a> on our development platform at Github.<br>
 <br>

 ---